MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 > [!Note]
 > You use the same Q# code for all steps of the workflow.
 In the short term you might have to tweak some portions of the code to account for the current hardware limitations.
 But in the long run you’ll be able to switch between various simulators and hardware providers without any code modifications.

+### Write your quantum program

+You can write your Q# program with the [hosted Jupyter notebooks](xref:microsoft.quantum.get-started.notebooks) available in your Azure Quantum workspace.
+If you prefer a local development environment, you can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using the QDK extensions for Visual Studio, Visual Studio Code, or Jupyter notebooks.

 ### Try quantum operations and domain-specific libraries

 You can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using the QDK extensions for Visual Studio, Visual Studio Code or Jupyter Notebooks.
 You can follow the Q# tutorials and start writing quantum programs to explore [superposition](xref:microsoft.quantum.tutorial-qdk.random-number), [entanglement](xref:microsoft.quantum.tutorial-qdk.entanglement), [Grover's quantum algorithm](xref:microsoft.quantum.tutorial-qdk.grovers), and other quantum phenomena.